marikavlelashvili/React/README.md

-Here's a sample `README.md` file tailored to your project:

----

 # Movie App - React

 A movie application that allows users to view popular movies, search movies, add them to favorites, and view details.
 The app also includes **Dark/Light mode** and is deployed using **GitHub Pages**.